wongaokay/CS-361-Expense-Microservice/README.md

 ```

 ## Requesting and Receiving data in a single function (recommended)
-This function is an example of requesting and receiving data from the microservice.
+This function is an example of both requesting and receiving data from the microservice.
 Ideally, in the main program, another function will prompt the user what category they want to update (cat_to_update) and how much $ they want to subtract from the category (amount_to_subtract).
 For example, If the user wants to subtract $100 from Rent.
 Then the main program will call update_expense("Rent", 100).
 The microservice calculates and returns the updated expense, and the rest of the update_expense function updates the Rent category in the dictionary.

 ```python
 import zmq